tofugu/wanikani-policies/policies/terms-of-service.md

 #### 2. Account Requirements

-We have a few simple rules for accounts on WaniKani's Service.
+We have a few simple rules for accounts on WaniKani’s Service.

 - You must be a human to create an account.
-Accounts registered by "bots" or other automated methods are not permitted.
+Accounts registered by “bots” or other automated methods are not permitted.
 - You must be age 13 or older.
 While we are thrilled to see brilliant young people excited to learn Japanese, we must comply with United States law.
 WaniKani does not target our Service to children under 13, and we do not permit any Users under 13 on our Service.
 If we learn of any User under the age of 13, we will [terminate that User’s account immediately](#j-cancellation-and-termination).
 If you are a resident of a country outside the United States, your country’s minimum age may be older; in such a case, you are responsible for complying with your country’s laws.
 - You may not use as a username that is a name or trademark that is subject to any rights of another person or entity without appropriate authorization.
 You may not use a name that is otherwise offensive, vulgar, or obscene.
 - Your login may only be used by one person — i.e., a single login may not be shared by multiple people.